nathancarter/mocg/docs/chapter-2-resources.md

 ## Practice Problems

+!!! tip
     I highly recommend the practice problems on vectors contained at [the Learning Lesson website](http://www.leadinglesson.com/vectors).
+Many of
-Many of them are about three-dimensional vectors, and thus only apply after you have read Chapter 4, but some of them are applicable now.
+    them are about three-dimensional vectors, and thus only apply after you have read Chapter 4, but some of them are applicable now.

 ## Interactive Experiences